 Accepted papers (including short papers accompanying posters) will be published in the online-version of the conference proceedings.

 By submitting, the authors agree that for every paper accepted, at least one author will register for the conference and present the paper in person at one of the sessions.
-Each registration allows up to two papers to be presented at the conference.
-For additional papers, extra registrations will be necessary.
+A separate registration is required for each paper to be presented and published in the proceedings.

 Stream 1: AR-VR (Xiangyu Wang)